07th Expansion

-07th Expansion is a Japanese dōjin circle specialized in the creation of visual novels.
-They started out drawing for the trading card game Leaf Fight, but are better known for creating the game series When They Cry.
+07th Expansion is a Japanese dōjin circle — a group or collective that self-publishes fan-made or original creative works based on manga, anime, or other cultural works — that specializes in the creation of visual novels.
+The group began by creating works based on trading card game Leaf Fight, and is now best known for creating the game series When They Cry.

 History

-Started off producing original cards for the trading card game called Leaf Fight as a way to present their work.
-They would sell their works at various events including Comiket where they met BT who later became the manager of their homepage.
-After two years of selling cards they began thinking about switching to another genre.
-During this time, Tsukihime by Type Moon rose in popularity opening the door for many aspiring doujin circles including 07th Expansion as co-founder Yatazakura began learning how to use NScripter.
-Along with Ryukishi07, they began their attempt at making a visual novel using a scrapped stage play written by Ryukishi07 called Hinamizawa Bus Stop as the main part.
-This would later be turned into their first work Higurashi When They Cry.
+07th Expansion started off producing original cards for the trading card game called Leaf Fight as a way to present their work, selling their works at various events including Comiket, where they met BT, who later became the manager of their homepage.

+After two years of selling cards, they began considering switching to another genre.
+During this time, Tsukihime by Type Moon rose in popularity, opening the door for many aspiring doujin circles like 07th Expansion as co-founder Yatazakura began learning how to use NScripter.
+Along with Ryukishi07, they began attempting to make a visual novel using a scrapped stage play written by Ryukishi07 called Hinamizawa Bus Stop as the main part, later turning into their first work Higurashi When They Cry.